How to Audit Your Website Content

 Revaluate or establish your website's purpose and goals

-If you've been here awhile, you know that my first step will always be to start with your website's purpose statement and goals.
-Luckily for you, free templates for both of these tasks are located on our resources page.
+If you've been here awhile, you know that my first recommended step will be to start with your website's purpose statement and goals.
+Luckily for you, free templates are available for both of these tasks.
 This step is essential in knowing what content is needed for your visitors to be successful on your website.
 Don't skip it.

 Example of a search engine results page including top stories, people also ask, and knowledge pack features:

-- Matomo analytics export: The Matomo analytics export method is better for large sites with lots of content and multiple content creators.
-The downside to the Matomo export is that it gives you a lot of data that you have to filter out or delete based on your audit needs.
+• Matomo analytics export: Note that the Matomo export method will give you a lot of data that you have to filter out or delete based on your audit needs.

 To export your data from Matomo, you'll first need to log in to your Matomo dashboard using your netID.
 If this is your first time using Matomo, you'll need to contact us and request access to your website data.